behzad17/PP1-small-project/README.md

 ## important:
 I followed method Mobile-first design or Mobile-first approach enables web designers to start product design for mobile devices first.
 This can be done by sketching or prototyping the web app's design for the smallest screen first and gradually working up to larger screen sizes.

+## The live link can be found here: [The live link is here](https://behzad17.github.io/PP1-small-project/)

    ### Existing Features